 The 10 worst umpires in the study averaged 20.6 years of experience, were about 56 years old, and made a bad call almost 14 percent of the time.
 According to the study, 2018's worst umpire was 20-year veteran Ted Barrett, who made a bad call about 11 percent of the time last year.

-Joe West is one of baseball’s most unpopular home plate umpires and for good reason; West made 21 incorrect calls per game in 2018 despite working over 5,000 games in his career.
-During Game 4 of last year’s ALDS between the New York Yankees and Boston Red Sox, veteran umpire Angel Hernandez blew three calls at first base in a four-inning span, all of which were overturned using video replay.
+Joe West was one of baseball's most unpopular home plate umpires and for good reason; West made 21 incorrect calls per game in 2018, despite working over 5,000 games, more than any other umpire in history.
+During Game 4 of the 2018 ALDS between the New York Yankees and Boston Red Sox, veteran umpire Angel Hernandez blew three calls at first base in a four-inning span, all of which were overturned using video replay.

 But what about the other side of the spectrum?
 The 10 best MLB umpires in this study averaged 2.7 years of experience, were around 33 years old, and had a bad call rate of only 8.94 percent.